Deer Spirit Animal

 A mature buck with a 6-point rack in full rut strikes reverence in the heart of any man.
 There is a confidence and valor in a buck that rivals even the most fierce of predators.
 The biggest and strongest bucks in the forest mate with the most does and produce the most off-spring.
 They do so by fending off other suitors in battle.
 This is the quintessential Darwinian “survival of the fittest”.

-Notice that for most of the year the bucks live peacefully side by side, but there is a season for competition.
+Notice that for most of the year the bucks live peacefully side by side, but there is a season for competition with deer spirit animal.
 When in your life are you in competition?
 Are you able to enter into a test of strength when appropriate and then drop your weapons (antlers) and move on to coexist without strife the majority of the time?
 We sometimes judge against competitiveness, but there is a striving and refining that happens in these trials that carries us through tough times (winter) and births new energy into the world.

 Stags can teach us that by knowing when to compete and when to drop our attachment to the game we can become the kings of our own inner wild nature.